-Annually, SCU makes every attempt to comply with the Jeanne Cleary Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Drug-Free School and Communities Act Amendments.
+Annually, SCU makes every attempt to comply with the Jeanne Cleary Disclosure of Campus Security Policy.
 Information is reviewed and updated annually.
-To include information in publications or for questions, comments or remarks, the contact person is the vice president for student affairs.
-SCU publishes an annual crime report and log at the following web page: http://www.swcu.edu/annual-crime-report-and-log.
+To include information in publications or for questions, comments or remarks, the contact person is the vice president for student life.
+SCU publishes an annual crime report and log at the following web page: http://swcu.edu/campus-safety-and-security.